BrianStefanovich/Personal-Site/content/blog/that-website-looks-bad/index.md

 ![enter image description here](https://raw.githubusercontent.com/BrianStefanovich/Personal-Site/BlogPost/content/blog/that-website-looks-bad/text1.png)
 ### Why does it look so boring?

-Finally, another problem that design presents throughout the entire web, is the feeling of boredom and monotony.
+Finally, another problem that design presents throughout the entire web, is feeling of boredom and monotony.
 The principle of contrast allows us to explain why this happens:

+>### Contrast
+>The principle of contrast causes certain parts of a composition to stand out more than others because of differences – or contrast – between elements.
+Things in a composition can contrast with one another in terms of size, color, value (lightness or darkness), texture, shape, line quality . . . just about any way imaginable.
+By using contrast you can create dominance, or create foreground/ background relationships.
+Contrast can be used as a guiding principle throughout an entire design (like if something is entirely black and white), or it can be used sparingly in a design that is mostly homogeneous, for more impact.

+On top off to the feeling of clutter is monotony due to the lack of contrasting elements to each other that produces a boring design.
+In fact, we could say to explain all the previous problems, as a total lack of contrast between the different visual elements of the website.
+The only contrasting part is the footer.
+In which the elements of the nav are reptiten, and the contact methods and social networks are provided.
+However, instead of collaborating, he adds more problems.
+What is the point of bringing the user's attention to the footer?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjU5NTA0MzYsLTIwOTY2NTI5NTldfQ
-==
+eyJoaXN0b3J5IjpbMTY2OTkxMTE1NywtMjA5NjY1Mjk1OV19
 -->